Highland dress

 Highland dress is the traditional, regional dress of the Highlands and Isles of Scotland.
 It is often characterised by tartan (plaid in North America).
-Specific designs of shirt, jacket, bodice and headwear may also be worn along with clan badges and other devices indicating family and heritage.
+Specific designs of shirt, jacket, bodice and headwear may also be worn.
+On rare occasions with clan badges and other devices indicating family and heritage.

-Men's highland dress typically includes a kilt or trews of his clan tartan, along with either a tartan full plaid, fly plaid, or short belted plaid.
+Men's Highland dress typically includes a kilt or trews.
+Although this may consist of clan tartan, it is more usual for tartans to be chosen for aesthetic reasons.
+A tartan full plaid, fly plaid, or short belted plaid may also be worn but usually only at very formal events or by the groom at a wedding.
 There are a number of accessories, which may include but are not limited to: a belt, sporran, sgian-dubh, knee-socks with a cuff known as kilt hose, garters, kilt pins and clan badges.

-Women's highland dress is also based on the clan tartan, either that of her birth clan or, if married, that of her spouse's clan if she so chooses.
+Women's Highland dress is also based on the clan tartan, either that of her birth clan or, if married, that of her spouse's clan if she so chooses.
 Traditionally, women and girls do not wear kilts but may wear ankle-length tartan skirts, along with a colour-coordinated blouse and vest.
 A tartan earasaid, sash or tonnag (smaller shawl) may also be worn, usually pinned with a brooch, sometimes with a clan badge or other family or cultural motif.